Lorentzian surfaces and the curvature of the Schmidt metric: Discussion

 \section{Discussion}

-In our exposition about the $b$-boundary, we obtained Eq.\ \eqref{sm} which is the line element of the Schmidt metric for all $1+1$ Lorentzian manifolds ${\mathcal{M}}$.
+In our exposition, we obtained Eq.\ \eqref{sm} which is the line element of the Schmidt metric for all $1+1$ Lorentzian manifolds ${\mathcal{M}}$.
 This line element determines, via the curvature, all the local isometric invariants.
 If $\partial {\mathcal M}=\emptyset$, then the $3$-manifold corresponds to the orthonormal bundle where the fibres of the bundle are $SO^{+}(1,1)\cong \mathbb{R}$.
 Therefore, $O({\mathcal M})$ is not compact.
 If $\partial {\mathcal M}\neq\emptyset$, then the $3$-manifold is not necessarily a $G$-bundle (the group may not act freely or transitively).
 In fact there are general geometric conditions on the curvature to guarantee that the fibres above a boundary point are degenerate \cite{Sta}.
 This is, for example, the case when ${\mathcal{M}}$ is the Friedmann-Robertson-Walker spacetime.
-Then $\overline{O(\mathcal{M})}$ is not a $G$-bundle as the fibre over the singularity is a point instead of a copy of $SO(1,1)^{+}({\mathcal M} )$.
-It also affects the topology of $\overline{{\mathcal{M}}}$, which in the Friedmann-Robertson-Walker case is no longer Hausdorff \cite{clarke}.
-However, there has been mathematical developments which allows to circumvent this undesirable situation by taking a canonical minimum refinement of the topology in the completion $M$ which $T2$-separates the spacetime $M$ and its boundary $\partial M$ \cite{flores1}.
+Then $\overline{O(\mathcal{M})}$ is not a $G$-bundle as the fibre over the singularity is a point instead of a copy of $SO(1,1)^{+}({\mathcal M} )$. { Moreover, if there is a singularity not only in the past but also in the future both singularities are identified as the same boundary point\cite{clarke}.
+The degeneracy of the fibre} also affects the topology of $\overline{{\mathcal{M}}}$, which in the Friedmann-Robertson-Walker case is no longer Hausdorff. { In fact this topological behaviour is expected in general spacetimes when the fibre totally degenerates such as in Schwarzschild and Kasner metrics \cite{Sta}. } However, there has been mathematical developments which allows to circumvent this undesirable situation by taking a canonical minimum refinement of the topology in the completion $M$ which $T2$-separates the spacetime $M$ and its boundary $\partial M$ \cite{flores1}. { Notice that this result does not guarantee that points which one may consider physically different such as the initial and final singularity in a closed Friedmann-Robertson-Walker scenarios are not identified.
+In order to achieve such separation certain modifications to the completion process have been suggested \cite{clarke}.} The $b$-boundary has also given some results that link the geometry of principal bundles with that of the base manifold \cite{stahl} and with non-commutative geometry \cite{keller}.
+Moreover, it has been shown that in four dimensions the Friedmann-Robertson-Walker and Schwarzschild $b$-completion $\partial {\mathcal M}$ is a point \cite{amores1, clarke, bosshard}.

-In this paper we have explore the geometry of the $3$-manifold $\overline{O(\mathcal{M})}$ and gave an explicit formula of the Schmidt metric and the ricci scalar in this case.
-Also, we have shown that for a wide class of spacetime metrics the eigenvalues of the Cotton-York tensor correspond to Class A (three distinct eigenvalues).
-This is a strong evidence to assume that the general Schmidt metric \eqref{sm} falls also within Class A. Moreover we have found that the Ricci scalar of the Schmidt metric is bounded by $-2$ and that Minkowski spacetime saturates the bound.
-Moroever, we notice that the Ricci scalars on $O(\mathcal{M})$ for Anti-De Sitter and De Sitter space time are equal.